Skip to Content

 3. Reward the puppy as soon as it turns towards you.
 Pair the treat with a verbal reward such as “good boy!” or a clicker to let the puppy know that the response is correct.

-4. Repeat the process several times during the day and in different situations when playing or watching TV.
+4. Repeat the process several times daily and in different situations when playing or watching TV.
 Diversifying training situations will help the pup generalize both the cue and the response and, with time, respond every time it’s called.

 This Video is an Excellent Demonstration of These Steps…